Azure/aks-engine/README.md

 We are currently in transition from acs-engine to aks-engine!
 Bear with us as we stabilize this space as the future home for building customizable, self-managed Kubernetes on Azure!

+Please see the [FAQ](/docs/faq.md) for answers about AKS-Engine and this project transition.

 ## Code of conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.